Mchy-DP/Mchy/docs/lang.md

 > apples!
 > ```
 ## Typing
 There are 3 broad catagories of type in mchy: Inert types, Executable types & Struct Types.
-Struct types are special types used by structures and minimal knowledge is needed about them, As such they will not be discussed here more than to acknowledge their existence.
+Struct types are special types used by structures and minimal knowledge is needed about them, as such they will not be discussed here more than to acknowledge their existence.
 ### Inert Types
 Inert types have 5 core subtypes that come under this heading: `float`, `int`, `bool`, `str` & `null`.
 Inert types have 2 variants: nullable & compile constant.
 These are indicated by adding the suffixes Indicated below.
 | Property          | Suffix        |